rsdoiel/rsdoiel.github.io/blog/2016/08/15/Setting-up-Go-under-Bash-for-Windows-10.md

     export GOPATH=$HOME
 ```

+Note some tests failing during compilation in both 1.4.2 and 1.7.
+They mostly failed
+around network sockets.
+This is probably a result of the limitations in the Linux subsystem
+under Windows.

-If successful you should be able to install additional Go based software
+If successful you should be able to run `go version` as well as install additional Go based software
 with the usual `go get ...` syntax.

 In your `.bashrc` or `.profile` add the following